id-studiolab/Connected-Interaction-Kit/docs/tutorials/let-there-be-light/part-2.md

     led.value = False
     print("LED is off")
 ```

+For now, let's ignore the first half of the code and go directly to the passage that begins with `while True`:

+The `while` statement creates a `loop`.
+While its condition is met, the code contained within it will keep looping.
+The lines of code that follow are indented, indicating that they are inside the loop.
+Given that the condition to meet is set to `True` (which will never be False), the code will loop forever.

+Try altering the code's behavior by exploring the following changes:

+1. The code in the loop makes an LED built into your Pico blink.
+Can you make out how the blinking behavior is created?
+2. Experiment with the blinking frequency of the LED.
+Change the values defined in `time.sleep(1.0)`, then press the `Save` button in Mu Editor's toolbar to store the changes to your code and see their effect.
+3. Click the `Serial` button in Mu's toolbar to open the `Serial Monitor`.
+This vital tool lets you see messages printed by your program.
+Can you figure out how to change the content of the messages appearing in the serial monitor?
+Remember to save your changes to see their effect.

 {% endtab %}

 {% tab data-struct BitsyExpander %}
+# Part 2 - Change the way your ItsyBitsy behaves

+The pre-loaded code should look something like this:

 ```python
 import board
 import digitalio